 Introduction of a Private Rented Sector Decent Homes Standard (DHS)

 The government has a target of reducing the number of rented homes that do not comply with the DHS by 50 percent by 2030.
 This will be achieved by getting the private rented sector landlords (PRS) to comply with the DHS through legislation.
 This would require PRS properties to overcome serious health and safety hazards.
 The landlords must also agree to ensure that PRS homes do not become seriously damaged and beyond repair.
-Commercial and institutional landlords in the build to rent (BTR) sector are already facing the market and reputational pressures to maintain decent housing stock.
+Commercial and institutional landlords in the tenants-what-it-means-for-the-uk-build-to-rent-sector'>build to rent (BTR) sector are already facing the market and reputational pressures to maintain decent housing stock.
 It is expected that the DHS will not add any significant burden on them.

 Ensuring Quality Improvements